• Skip to primary navigation

 • Bring the chicken stock to the boil in a saucepan.

-• Meanwhile, whisk the yolks with the lemon juice, zest and cream in a bowl.
-Pour over the hot stock then transfer the liquid back into the pan over a medium heat.
+• Meanwhile, whisk the yolks with the lemon zest and cream in a bowl.

-• Add the butter and whisk constantly over a medium heat until the sauce thickens and bubbles.
-After whisking for at least 5 minutes the sauce will be glossy.
-Season to taste.
+• Add the butter and whisk constantly over a medium heat for about 5 minutes until the sauce thickens and bubbles.
+Grind in the pepper to taste and whisk in the lemon juice at the end of cooking for a glossy, creamy sauce.

 Notes

-Good wine varietals that pair with lemon sauce: any 'creamy' chilled whites such as Chardonnay, Chenin Blanc, Marsanne, Roussane or Viognier are my personal favourites as they are buttery and fruity.
-So, a Côte du Rhône white to a Burgundy chardonnay to a Condrieu.
+Matching wines with lemon sauce: any 'creamy' chilled whites such as Chardonnay, Chenin Blanc, Marsanne, Roussane or Viognier are great with lemon as they're buttery and fruity.
+Go for a Côte du Rhône white, a Burgundy chardonnay or a Condrieu for something special.

-This post was originally published 15 November 2012 but has been re-written with fresh images and now has a printable recipe card.
+This post was originally published 15 November 2012 but has completely updated.

 More Sauces-Preserves-Decor